Non-Executive Directors

 Tony joined the Trust on 1 April 2022, having served as a NED at Northern Devon Healthcare NHS Trust since January 2016.
 Tony has a background as a management consultant in IT and business consultancy with a particular focus on organisational visioning, development and change with previous extensive Board level experience with BT and Fujitsu.
 He has worked locally with each of the South West Local Authorities and a number of third sector organisations, chiefly as an interim manager and leading/supporting business turn around and change.

-Tony is the Senior Independent Director (SID) and Chairs the Digital Committee and is a member of the Governance Committee.
+Tony is Vice Chair and Senior Independent Director (SID) and Chairs the Digital Committee and is Vice Chair of the Quality Committee.

 Key Roles: